Chocolate Lava Cakes

 - 1 teaspoon vanilla extract

-Preheat the oven to 425°F. Spray 6 (6-ounce) ramekins with nonstick baking spray.
+Preheat the oven to 425°F. Spray 6 (6-ounce, 170 gram) ramekins with nonstick baking spray.
 Coat the insides of the buttered ramekins with granulated sugar, tapping out the excess.

 Combine the chocolate and butter in a microwave-safe bowl.
 Microwave on high for 1 minute.
 Stir, then continue heating in 30 second bursts, stirring between bursts, until the mixture is melted and smooth.
 Alternatively, melt the chocolate and butter in a double boiler.
 Gently stir in the flour and salt.